 One of the most exciting parts about traveling to Ecuador is the exotic wildlife.
 In past trips I’ve seen monkeys, bats, tortoises, sloths, lemurs, and more birds than I could count in a lifetime, all in the wild.
 There are probably dozens of other animals I’ve seen but been unable to identify: A rustle of the jungle foliage, a glimpse of something out of the corner of the eye, but alas, no sign of anything except the gentle sway of some branches.
 This is a routine event in Ecuador.

-I’ve never seen a snake in Ecuador.
+I’ve never seen a snake.
 Although I’m sure they’re there, they keep to themselves.
 Same goes for spiders.
 I’ve seen some big ones here and there, but they leave you alone.
 Many people fear snake and spider bites, but the chances of seeing one, let along getting bit by one, are simply very, very low.
-Simple measures like wearing shoes when outside, hiking in a group, and avoiding leaning against trees in the jungle are good preventative tactics, all of which are reviewed with our groups during orientation.
+Simple measures like wearing shoes when outside, hiking in a group, and avoiding leaning against trees in the jungle are good preventative tactics.

 The bigger risk is a dog bite.
 There are stray dogs in just about every town or village.
 You encounter them on a regular basis.
 Unless provoked, they don’t pose much of a threat, so our hard and fast rule is to let sleeping dogs lie!
 Never approach a dog, even one that looks clean or friendly, under any circumstances.
 Monkeys are also known to bite on occasion.
 They look cute and playful, and usually are friendly, but it’s not worth getting bit so we don’t let our students play with monkeys.
 Sorry.
 It’s still fun to observe them playing.
 Just keep your hands on cameras, hats, and other “toys” since monkeys are known to sneak up and “steal” them from unsuspecting watchers.